Click on image to see video

 REACH collaborates with a wide variety of area organizations who together imagine and plan creative ways to strengthen the community through art and creativity.
 Just a few of REACH’s key programming partners include: The Lansing School District, All of the Above Hip Hop Academy, Michigan State University (various schools and departments), Lansing Community College, The City of Lansing, and Impression 5 Science Center.

 Starting in fall 2013, REACH began a transition to a larger home space, preparing for the redevelopment of 5 storefront buildings (including the building REACH leased and occupied since its beginning) along 1800 S Washington Ave.
 The staff, students and board are excited to join the momentum in REO Town as REACH contributes to community improvement and creates a visually inviting South entry point to the district.
 On August 28, 2013, REACH purchased the property from Bill & Nancy Houghtaling – long time Lansing area residents and community activists – which was made possible by a Capital Region Community Foundation Impact Grant Award for $75,000 in 2011.
-In 2014 the new youth art gallery and adjacent outdoor courtyard was completed, in 2016, classes began taking place in the newly renovated main hub, and as of 2018 REACH has started offering digital, textile and performing arts classes out of three new classrooms.
-We are ever-so-grateful for the tremendous community support that has made it possible for us to develop this corner of REO Town into a fun and inviting space for the whole community.
-We look forward to completing renovation to the entire 10,000 square foot facility by the end of 2019.
-Please check our Expanding Our REACH pages for more information!
+In 2014 the new youth art gallery and adjacent outdoor courtyard was completed, in 2016, classes began taking place in the newly renovated main hub, and as of 2018 REACH started offering digital, textile and performing arts classes out of three new classrooms.
+In 2020, just as the corona virus pandemic was taking hold and shutting down our businesses, the contractors finished up work on our final phase: the clay studio and gallery annex (our original building).
+We are ever-so-grateful for the tremendous community support that has made it possible for us to develop this corner of REO Town into a fun, inviting, multi-studio, 10,000 square foot space for the whole community.
+See our Expanding Our REACH pages for more information!